Lisbon revisited (updated April 2024)

 PINOCCHIO

 Pinocchio is the flavour of the day, the week, the month, the year!
 If you love seafood you’re in the right place.
-Not only, their ubiquitous meat dish “pica pau” is probably the juiciest in town.
+Besides the seafood they serve one of the best typical meat dishes in town: “pica pau”.

 https://www.tripadvisor.com/Restaurant_Review-g189158-d1578864-Reviews-Restaurante_Cervejaria_Pinoquio-Lisbon_Lisbon_District_Central_Portugal.html